foxcaulfield/guides/NestJS + Prisma backend.md

 echo "" > src/auth.ts
 ```

-In this file: import Better Auth and create your auth instance (don't forget the `prismaAdapter` here).
+In this file, import Better Auth and create your auth instance (include the `prismaAdapter`).

 <details>
   <summary>File: src/auth.ts</summary>